Marieville, Canada

 The context

 Like many small Canadian communities, Marieville has a rich history and several buildings of interest, among them an impressive stone church just south of the site.
-The future library will face the town’s century-old park featuring beautiful mature trees, a monument, and a kiosk where open air concerts can take place.
-Remnants of a former church are buried in a carefully preserved archeological zone.
+The future library will face the town’s century-old park featuring beautiful mature trees, a monument, and a kiosk where open-air concerts can take place.
+Remnants of a former church are buried in a carefully preserved archaeological zone.

 The site borders the town’s main street, which runs parallel to a nearby river and still features historically significant residences.
 Over the last few years, Marieville has taken several initiatives to gradually transform this central area into a civic pole where the library and its community-oriented services will play a major role.
 As they searched for a solution, the architects paid a lot of attention to the history of the site and its new context.